2001 Philippine general election: Local elections

 Local elections for all positions above the barangay level, but below the regional level, were held on this day.

 The newly created province of Zamboanga Sibugay held its first local elections on this day as well.

+Gubernatorial elections

+The following are the results of the gubernatorial elections by party:The following are the results of the gubernatorial elections by province: